mesosphere/marathon-lb/README.md

 }
 ```

+The virtual host name specified here must be in lower case.

 Some labels are specified _per service port_.
 These are denoted with the `{n}` parameter in the label key, where `{n}` corresponds to the service port index, beginning at `0`.

 See [the configuration doc for the full list](Longhelp.md#other-labels)